chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

 ## Steps to Deploy

-Continue with the deployment after generating the config.
-The deployment command will run the verify command internally
+The following command will run the deployment.
+The deploy command will run the verify command internally, to skip verification process during depoly command use `--skip-verify` flag

 ```bash
   chef-automate deploy config.toml --airgap-bundle automate.aib
 ```

-If we want to skip verficiation in the deployment command we can use `--skip-verify` flag
+To skip verficiation in the deploy command, use `--skip-verify` flag
 ```bash
   chef-automate deploy config.toml --airgap-bundle automate.aib --skip-verify
 ```